Uyoyou Adia

 Uyoyou Adia is a Nollywood actress and a film director.
 She is known for her roles in Charge and Bail, The Sessions and Hey You.

 Career

 Adia started as an actress in 2013 where she featured in a film titled Child, Not Bride.
 In 2017, she did an intern with Tope Oshin and Remi Ibinola.
-After the intern, she got selected to participate in Homevida, a writing workshop powered by Homevida, Google, USAID and Pan-Atlantic University.
+After the internship, she got selected to participate in Homevida, a writing workshop powered by Homevida, Google, USAID and Pan-Atlantic University.
 Since then, she has written, directed and featured in several films.

 Awards and nominations

 She is a recipient of The African Films and Arts Festival Award Nomination under the category of Best Emerging Film Makers.